Land use plan; preparation

 The land use plan outlines the type of land use resulting from the intended urban development for the entire municipality.
 The land use plan is thus a preparatory urban land use plan.
 This distinguishes it from development plans (cf. also keyword "development plans"), which are drawn up for parts of the municipal area and contain binding regulations for the citizens and the building permit authorities.

-The land use plan shows, for example, the areas intended for building, areas for traffic facilities, green areas, but also the areas for agriculture and forest areas.
-In addition, plans that have been established in accordance with other legal regulations are included for information purposes.
+The land use plan shows, for example, the areas intended for development, areas for traffic facilities, green areas, but also areas for agriculture and forest areas.
+In addition, plans that have been established according to other legal regulations are included for information purposes.
 The land use plan must be accompanied by an explanatory memorandum.
-The objectives, purposes and main effects of the land use plan are to be presented in the explanatory memorandum and the relevant environmental protection issues are to be presented in an environmental report.
+The objectives, purposes and main effects of the land use plan are to be described in the explanatory memorandum and the relevant environmental protection issues are to be described in an environmental report.

 Links to more information

 Responsible for editing: Bayerisches Staatsministerium für Wohnen, Bau und Verkehr

 - Online transactions, Bavaria-wide

 - Online transactions, locally limited